 What kinds of data are you working with?

 In our laboratory, we use several high-throughput sequencing techniques: RNA-seq, A-seq, and CLIP-seq.

 What are some data analysis challenges you face?

-The biggest challenge working with next-generation sequencing data is the amount of data.
-Even the latest hardware of a stand-alone computer has trouble processing the data in a reasonable time (less then an hour).
+The biggest challenge working with next-generation sequencing data is processing the large quantity of data in a reasonable time.
 However, huge progress in this regard has been made in the past several years.
 Another challenge is the integration of the various data sets in a meaningful biologically relevant model.

 How has DNASTAR software helped you?

 DNASTAR offers a user-friendly interface, relative short time of data processing for RNA-seq data sets using SeqMan NGen and ArrayStar, and customizable gene list searches.

 What does DNASTAR software do best, in your opinion?

 I have been using DNASTAR software packages since the beginning of my scientific carrier.
 Definitely, the best part of the DNASTAR applications is how user-friendly they are.